More about the project

 - The citation form of the lexeme (in linguistic transcription), accompanied with the basic inflectional forms (for nouns, with the dual and plural forms; for adjectives, with the inflectional forms for both genders, in singular, dual, and plural; for verbs, with the forms for imperfect and jussive)

-- Audio file with the pronunciation of the citation form by a native speaker (mostly in fluent speech)
+- with the pronunciation of the citation form by a native speaker (mostly in fluent speech)

-- Basic morphological information (part of speech; for nouns, gender; for verbs, stem and conjugational type)
+- (part of speech; for nouns, gender; for verbs, stem and conjugational type)

 - Morphological notes (additional inflectional forms, such as perfect 3 sg. f. for verbs, passive forms for verbs, verbal noun forms for verbs; diminutive forms for nouns; other additional morphological information)